Loading

 Kuivastu

 Kuivastu is a village on the eastern coast of the Estonian island Muhu.
-Kuivastu Harbour is the primary gateway to the biggest Estonian island Saaremaa (Muhu and Saaremaa are distinct islands but are connected by a causeway Väinatamm).
+Kuivastu Harbour is the primary gateway to the biggest Estonian island Saaremaa (Muhu and Saaremaa are distinct islands but since 1896, they have been connected by a causeway Väinatamm).
 The corresponding harbour on the continental side is situated in Virtsu.
 Kuivastu administratively belongs to Muhu Parish of Saare County.
 In 2000, the village had a population of 73.

 Kuivastu was the location of Kuivastu Manor (Kuiwast).